-The Alliance cities jointly focus on four key transition topics.
+The Alliance cities jointly focus on key transition challenges.

 Industrial legacy cities are re-designing and adapting their infrastructure systems to meet current needs and challenges.
 In order to re-vitalize legacy neighborhoods, they re-purpose or replace disused factories and derelict railway tracks.
 In addition, their infrastructure systems need to be future-proofed in light of a changing climate.
 Alliance cities work together to identify good practice examples of urban regeneration and climate change adaptation.